abhayagiri/beginning-our-day/manuscripts/lpp/lpp-all.md

 world around us.
 So often we're thinking about meditation techniques and methodologies.
-But when we reflect on the qualities that help the mind become peaceful, we can see how often we overlook these fundamentals that are at the roots of our being—these qualities of respectfulness and humility that allow the mind to become quiet, at ease, and easily peaceful.
+But when we reflect on the qualities that help the mind become peaceful, we can see how often we overlook these fundamentals that are at the roots of our being---these qualities of respectfulness and humility that allow the mind to become quiet, at ease, and easily peaceful.
 If we've engendered these qualities within, then when we sit down to meditate, we don't have to wonder what techniques or methods will make us peaceful, because the peace is already there waiting for